5.2.1 Data Acquisition

 ros2 service call /camera/set_color_auto_exposure std_srvs/srv/SetBool '{data: false}'

-# Enable Laser
+# Enable laser

 ros2 service call /camera/set_laser_enable std_srvs/srv/SetBool '{data: true}'